borkdominik/bigArchiMate/README.md

 ## Example ArchiMate Models

-Under `examples` we provide an example workspace with some demo ArchiMate models containing elements, relations, junctions and diagrams.
+Under `examples` we provide an example workspace with some demo ArchiMate models containing elements, relationships, junctions and diagrams.
 Each package represents a dedicated ArchiMate model and may depend on other packages.

 ## Developing